 A student who believes that he/she possesses competencies for a required course prior to registering may request a “challenge” of the course from the appropriate dean.
-No more than one challenge of a particular course may be taken during any one semester.
 The challenge exam form is available from the Student Services Center.

 Currently enrolled students at Lamar Community College can earn credit for experiential learning through presentation of a portfolio.
 The portfolio is not merely a study of accumulated knowledge but rather an examination of learned life experiences discussed in essays and presented through publicly verifiable documentation.
 Faculty in the appropriate program area evaluate the portfolio and award credit commensurate with learning.
 For more information and/or portfolio guidelines, contact the Academic Dean.

 Development of Portfolio

 Upon request from a student, Lamar Community College (LCC) will provide a course, workshop, or orientation session designed to assist students in identifying, describing and documenting skills and knowledge gained through prior learning experiences.
 LCC will also provide, upon request, more detailed information regarding the required format of the portfolio.
 When developing their portfolios, students must address each of the evaluative criteria delineated below: